GraphBLAS/LAGraph/README.md

         * Utilities: draft utilities go here

-    Test: main programs that test LAGraph.
+    Test*: main programs that test LAGraph.
 To run the tests, first compile GraphBLAS and LAGraph, and then do "make tests" in this directory.

     build: initially empty